HubRise/website/content/apps/shopify/en/push-catalog.md

   description: Find out how to push your HubRise catalog to Shopify, how items and options are encoded, and which features are supported.
 ---

-You can use Shopify Bridge to push your HubRise catalog directly into your Shopify store.
+With Shopify Bridge, you can push your HubRise catalog into your Shopify store with a single click, or automate the push every time your catalog is updated on HubRise.

-This page explains how you can push your catalog, and clarifies what information is sent to Shopify.
+This page explains how you can push your catalog and what information is sent to Shopify.

+For more information on HubRise catalogs, see our online help, section [Catalogs](/docs/catalog).

 ## Populate a HubRise Catalog

 To be able to push your catalog into Shopify, you must populate a HubRise catalog first.
 Many apps connected with HubRise, including EPOS solutions, offer the ability to export the catalog to HubRise.
 Refer to your EPOS documentation on our [Apps page](/apps) to verify.

-For more information on HubRise catalogs, see [Catalogs](/docs/catalog).
+You can also use the HubRise Catalog Manager to create or update your catalog, including the addition of ref codes.
+Catalog Manager is edited by HubRise and you can use it free of charge.
+For more information, see [Catalog Manager](/apps/catalog-manager/overview).

 ## Manual Catalog Push